 When you compare Walt Disney World resorts built before the mid-1990s to ones built or redesigned in the last few years, there’s generally a clear division.
 Contemporary projects are often interchangeable with real world Holiday Inns or other mid-tier chained brand hotels.

 Another explanation is that Imagineering’s talents are spread too thin.
-I know some readers might only follow the projects at Walt Disney World, but every single property (except Shanghai Disneyland) around the world has huge projects–many larger in scope and scale than Star Wars: Galaxy’s Edge–in various stages of development or construction.
+I know some readers might only follow the projects at Walt Disney World, but every single property around the world has huge projects in various stages of development or construction.

 In the past when less was occurring simultaneously, maybe some top-tier Imagineering talent who “got” Disney’s distinct approach to hotels worked on a resort project.
 Now?
 Maybe they’re mostly designers who view working for WDI as “just another job” no different than Best Western or IHG.

-Color me skeptical.
-I think it’s far more likely that we’ll get a generically modern and vaguely rustic design that would be at home in Holiday Inn’s portfolio.
+I’m cautiously optimistic that’s what could end up happening, but I think it’s equally likely that we’ll get a generically modern and vaguely rustic design.
 It’s also more likely that instead of eco-friendly construction that preserves the natural beauty and wilderness of the area, we get excessive tree clearing for the construction, and an end product akin to Copper Creek and Boulder Ridge in terms of wide walkways and bare grounds.
-But don’t worry!
-It’s likely that the interior will be decorated with photos of Walt in nature, nods to the True–Life Adventures, and perhaps a clever reference to River Country…and fans who don’t know the difference between superficial decorations and actual theme will eat it all up.

 Are you optimistic or pessimistic about Reflections – A Disney Lakeside Lodge?
 What do you think of the potential of this and other new hotels at Walt Disney World?
 Any other questions or comments?
 Hearing your feedback is part of the fun, so please share your thoughts below in the comments!